Big Generator: Side two

 "Love Will Find a Way" is solely credited to Rabin.
 He had originally worked on the music and lyrics with singer-songwriter Stevie Nicks and was close to recording it with her, but White heard the song and suggested Yes record it for Big Generator.
 Rabin was a fan of the song's title lyric, and particularly enjoyed conducting the orchestral arrangement at the beginning.
 However, he found that some fans thought the song was too far from what Yes music stood for.

 Rabin enjoyed working on the production and arrangement for "Final Eyes", but deemed it a particularly difficult song to make, owing to its many changes in mood and style, yet he liked the acoustic guitar with Anderson's vocals.
 He said parts of the song make him cringe, because it sounds too much like Journey which he felt did not suit Yes.

 "I'm Running" is the last of three group-written tracks, and was recorded at SARM Studios in London.
 When a take had been put down, Rabin recalled, White's drum tracks were deemed unusable, leaving him to re-record his parts "note for note".
 Rabin took a riff that Squire had come up with, which made Squire uncomfortable, but developed a guitar part that had a Latin flavour.
 He was not completely happy with the song, but thought its strange quality made him like it.

 "Holy Lamb (Song for Harmonic Convergence)" is an Anderson song and deals with Harmonic Convergence, one of the world's first synchronised meditation events that occurred in August 1987 that raised awareness of a specific alignment of the planets at that time.
-Anderson had met some spiritual people during a visit to Las Vegas several years prior to writing it, and told him that he would be singing about it.
+Anderson had met some spiritual people during a visit to Las Vegas several years prior to writing it, who told him that he would be singing about it.
 Rabin later wished to have improved the song by adding an opening and closing section to the track, similar to what Yes had done with "Soon", the final section of "The Gates of Delirium".